-If the documentation submitted is believed to be insufficient in proving compliance, the ALEAP Program Director shall contact the Program Manager and to discuss the issue.
-The ALEAP Program Director may suggest other documentation or other adjustments that would prove compliance.
-If the agency requests, the ALEAP Program Director will request review of the issue and submitted proofs of compliance by the Accreditation Committee for a decision.
+If the documentation submitted is believed to be insufficient in proving compliance, the assigned assessor shall contact the Program Manager and to discuss the issue.
+The assessor may suggest other documentation or other adjustments that would prove compliance.
+If the agency requests, the ALEAP Program Director will review of the issue and submitted proofs of compliance.

-The ALEAP Program Director may identify standards for review by the onsite Final Review even with documentation "accepted" as proof of compliance.
-The Final Review team will also randomly select a number of electronically "accepted" files for onsite review to ensure proper documentation and review.
+The ALEAP Program Director may identify standards for review by the onsite review even with documentation "accepted" as proof of compliance.
+The On-site review team will also randomly select a number of electronically "accepted" files for onsite review to ensure proper documentation and review.